BrandNewCongress/DEPRECATED-website/src/static/site/teams.md

 If you feel you can contribute something different from what's needed in the teams below, feel free to e-mail in to [us@brandnewcongress.org](mailto:us@brandnewcongress.org) and let us know a bit about yourself and your past work.

 If you are interested in organizing locally, you can get to work right away by using our [local organizing toolkit](/work).
 You will be interfacing with the local organizing team to get work done.

-Also, if you haven't joined a general orientation call yet, please do!
-[Click here to join one.](/call)

 ### [Call Team](/callteam)
 Conduct one-on-one conversations with organizers, volunteers, and activists to ensure they have a path to becoming involved in electing a Brand New Congress.